xuanlongma-lab/test4.github.io/content/authors/CKediLiu/_index.md

 ---
 # Display name
-title: Yi Li
+title: Kedi Liu

 # Username (this should match the folder name)
 authors:
-  - YiLi
+  - CKediLiu

 # Is this the primary user of the site?
 superuser: false